 Tolerance - students are equipped with the ability to understand their place in a culturally diverse society and are given opportunities to experience such diversity within the school community

 CFS was one of the first schools in the country to adopt a cloud-based solution to technology.
 Our forward looking approach to ICT includes giving all pupils access to a Chromebook laptop and they are able to use the Google Apps for Education platform to organise work on their own Google Drive in ‘the cloud’.
-The Google Apps for Education are highly interactive and positively encourage collaboration through the sharing of documents and simultaneous real-time working.
+Google Apps for Education are highly interactive tools which positively encourage collaboration through the sharing of documents and simultaneous real-time working.
 The easy access to the World Wide Web and a variety of online learning materials means that the use of Information and Communications Technology (ICT) is fully integrated into our curriculum model.